New England English: Vocabulary

-As in the rest of the Northeast, sneakers is the primary term for athletic shoes, tractor trailer for semi-trailer truck, cellar for basement, brook is common for stream, and soda is any sweet and bubbly non-alcoholic drink.
+As in the rest of the Northeast, sneakers is the primary term for athletic shoes, tractor trailer for semi-trailer truck, cellar is a common alternative for basement, brook is common for stream, and soda is any sweet and bubbly non-alcoholic drink, though there are still some remnants of the older "tonic".
 Many Boston-originating local terms have dispersed throughout Eastern New England and, prominently, all the rest of Massachusetts.